-The fall Paper Shredding Day is 8 a.m. to 1 p.m., Saturday, Sept.
-24 at Park Street Intermediate School, 3205 Park St. This event is made possible through efforts of Keep Grove City Beautiful in partnership with Ohio Mobile Shredding.
+The spring and fall Paper Shredding Days are 8 a.m. to 1 p.m., Saturday, May 6 and Saturday, Sept.
+23 at Park Street Intermediate School, 3205 Park St. This event is made possible through efforts of Keep Grove City Beautiful in partnership with Ohio Mobile Shredding.

 - Grove City, Jackson Township and Urbancrest residents only, no businesses.